Western Carolina University

+The trip length requirement on the Gilman Scholarship has relaxed, and you can now apply for it.
 You need to write two essays and plan a service project to share information about the Gilman Scholarship when you return from the trip but it’s absolutely worth it.
 WCU typically had about 3 recipients each year when the trip length needed to be 6 months or more.
 Now that this scholarship has removed the trip length requirement, you can apply.
+You can contact

 When are payments due?

-After the official application deadline on February 1, a $500 non-refundable deposit is required by February 1.
+A $500 non-refundable deposit (unless the trip is cancelled then the deposit will be returned) is required by Jan 15.
 All remaining travel costs are due by mid-March (unless covered by financial aid; Financial aid payments are made 9 days before trip departure).

 Is there a payment plan or do I pay all of the money upfront?

 Details will be provided once the number of students is set.
-For money going directly to WCU, you will pay $500 by February 15 and the balance by mid-March.
-The airplane tickets will likely be bought in late February or early March.
+For money going directly to WCU, you will pay $500 by Jan 15 (there is 3% fee if paid online, but you may choose to pay by cash or money order to avoid the 3% fee) and the remaining balance by mid-March.
+The airplane tickets will likely be bought in Feb.
 Your food money won’t be spent until you’re overseas.